Coenicorn/varsity-winners/README.md

 <br>

 `name` - The name of the crew member
-`age` - The age of the crew member in integer years

 The position of the rower in the boat is tied to his index in the `crew` array, and is numbered as such:
 <br>